Steven-Woodring/Bike_Sharing/README.md

 <img width="906" alt="Screen Shot 2022-03-27 at 9 53 57 PM" src="https://user-images.githubusercontent.com/95303422/160313443-dd1c46aa-6bc9-44c3-9e9a-c40befcc7f91.png">

 This map simply displays the most popular locations for bike rides in NYC.
 Due to tourists and many commuters, the most rides occur in Manhatten.

+## Summary
+At a high-level, the results suggest that capturing the commuter market is critical to the success of Citibike.
+Additionally, males and subscribers comprise the majority of users.
+Therefore, if there is a need for alternative commuting options in Des Moines, Citibike should have no problem becoming popular.
+If men in Des Moines can bike to and from their jobs in under 30 min, the company will catch on in this market.